 The marriage bar prohibited married women from joining the civil service, and required women civil servants to resign when they became married (unless granted a waiver).
 It was not abolished until October 1946 for the Home Civil Service and 1973 for the Foreign Service.
 A film by Alun Parry for the PCS union provides a revealing view of the frustration felt by many able women before the marriage bar was lifted.

 Here are two extracts from a 1947 inquiry following the abolition of the marriage bar.
 It seems that married women had turned out (to some at least) to be 'a perfect nuisance'.

-Women's Civil Service pay scales were lower than those of men of the same grade until 1961, equal pay having been implemented in seven annual installments, beginning in 1955.
+Women's Civil Service pay scales remained lower than those of men of the same grade until 1961, equal pay having been implemented in seven annual installments, beginning in 1955.
 And there were some promotion bars.
 In 1940, for instance, Margaret Rock could not be promoted to codebreaker at Bletchley Park.
 The BBC and the London County Council had implemented equal pay in 1942 - in the middle of World War II, but the Council of Women Civil Servants (see below) felt that it would be inappropriate for civil servants to press their claim for equal pay during the war.

 See the Current Issues web-page for information and a discussion about the current gender pay gap.